 What is co-ed housing?

 Additionally, the College offers a co-ed living option within our Independent Living area (Country Club Manor apartments).
-These apartments may be co-ed, but individual bedrooms must be single-sex.
+These apartments may be co-ed, but individual bedrooms must be single-gender.

 What is my mailing address?